RIOJA. A Clumpy Galaxy Assembly at Redshift 6.81 Revealed by JWST: Emission Line Analyses in the NIRSpec IFS Data

 We investigated the morphology and kinematics of \tName\ using \OIII\,5008\AA\ that has the highest SNR among the lines.
 Figure~\ref{fig:mommaps} shows the integrated intensity, velocity, and velocity dispersion maps of \OIII\,5008\AA.
 The line intensity map was produced following the same procedure described in Section~\ref{sec:LineSearch1}.
 To produce the velocity and velocity dispersion maps, we performed a Gaussian profile fit for the spectrum at each spatial pixel in the cube data (commonly used technique; e.g., \citealt{Smit+18,Ubler+19,Tokuoka+22,Perna+23}).
 The fitting procedures are the same as those adopted for the integrated spectrum (Section~\ref{sec:LineSearch1}).
 The velocity dispersion was corrected for the instrumental spectral resolution \citep{Jakobsen+22}.
 We masked spatial pixels where the fitting significance was less than $5\,\sigma$.
 The fitting significance was evaluated from the $\chi^2$ distribution \citep{Tokuoka+22}.

 The line integrated intensity map (the left panel in Figure~\ref{fig:mommaps}) shows a complex morphology.
+On this map, we visually identified five spatially distinct structures showing either a clear local intensity peak or a linear, tail-like extension.
 The \OIII\,5008\AA\ flux of \tName\ mainly comes from two main north and south peaks which we refer to as ``mN'' and ``mS'' clumps.
 In the northwest direction from these central clumps, there are two other fainter peaks.
 We refer to these substructures as ``sN1'' and ``sN2'' clumps.
 We identified a tail-like substructure ``sE'' extending southeast of the mN clump.
+Throughout this paper, we use the term ``clump'' in an observational sense to refer to spatially distinct regions identified in the NIRSpec IFS and NIRCam data\footnote{The term ``clump'' in this paper does not necessarily correspond to a stellar system typically assumed to form within a host galaxy.}.

 In the velocity map (middle panel in Figure~\ref{fig:mommaps}), the five clumps have different velocities.
 We quantitatively evaluated the velocity differences by the clumps (Section~\ref{sec:MultiPhot}) and along a given axis (Appendix~\ref{ap:kinematics}).
 Figure~\ref{fig:OIII5008specFits} shows \OIII\,5008\AA\ line profiles of the five clumps, where the peak velocities and uncertainties relative to $z = 6.80731$ are shown by vertical dashed lines and shades.
 These velocity offsets are also shown in Table~\ref{tb:fluxAll}.
 Compared to mN, sN1 is blueshifted by $-37$\,km\,s$^{-1}$ and sN2 is redshifted by $+61$\,km\,s$^{-1}$.
 The positive velocity of sE relative to mN, $\Delta v = 5$\,km\,s$^{-1}$, is not significant due to the large uncertainty of the faint sE tail.
 The velocity difference between mN and mS, $\sim 12$\,km\,s$^{-1}$, is significant beyond the uncertainty.
 While this velocity difference is smaller than the spectral element scale by a factor of $\sim 5$, such a sub-pixel scale difference is commonly reliable for the high SNR lines (e.g., \citealt{TeagueForemanMackey18}).
 In mN, further resolved motion can be seen: redshifted (blueshifted) in the southwest (northeast) part.
 This may suggest a rotation or smaller size substructures in mN.